wangchek/wangchek.github.io/content/authors/admin/_index.md

   url: https://english.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a Ph.D student from Peking University advised by Baoquan Chen.
+bio: I'm a Ph.D student from Peking University advised by Libin Liu.

 # Interests to show in About widget
 interests:
-- Physics-based Animation
+- Physics-based Character Animation
-- Computer Graphics
+- Rigidbody simulation

 # Education to show in About widget
 education: